Semsamoon/unity-dots-perception/README.md

 - `TagHearingSource` - marks the entity a hearing source
 - `ComponentHearingSphere` - configures sound spherical wave's propagation
-- `ComponentTeamFilter` - specifies team of the source
+- `ComponentHearingFilter` - specifies team of the source

 And there is only one optional component: